 The Anker SoundCore Life P2 leak almost no audio, so you likely won't bother those around you with your music.

 The recording quality of the microphone on the Anker SoundCore Life P2 is bad.
 Speech recorded or transmitted with this microphone sounds muffled, empty, and lacking in detail.
+If you're looking for similar headphones with better recording quality, see the Anker Soundcore Life Dot 2 Truly Wireless or the Boltune BT-BH024 Truly Wireless.

 Like most Bluetooth headphones, the noise handling of the microphone of the Anker SoundCore Life P2 is inadequate.
 While the person you're speaking to should be able to hear you in quiet situations, it'll be difficult in even moderately noisy environments.